Frequently Asked Questions

 Where can I find qualified contractors?

-The list of eligible contractors is available on the program website.
+The list of eligible contractors is available on the website.
 Georgia residents interested in energy efficiency upgrades should select a contractor from the list and contact them directly.

 -